amira791/PFE2215_Code/README.md

-# 🌾 Early Wheat Issues Detection – Project Repository
+# 🌾 Deep Learning for Wheat Health Monitoring – Project Repository

 This repository contains a complete pipeline for detecting early-stage wheat issues, including disease and insect pest detection, based on a combination of deep learning, vegetation indices, and state-of-the-art research implementations.